-Treatment varies on type, location, and duration of rash.
-However, the below is a set of general guidelines and tips.
+Treatment varies on the type, location, and duration of the rash.
+However, below is a set of general guidelines and tips.
 If a rash lingers or is accompanied by fever, nausea or increased pain, please see a doctor.

 - Hike through a nettle forest?
-These suckers can hurt, are nearly invisible, and scratching only makes things worse.
-The quickest, easiest and cheapest cure: lightly rub mud onto the affected area (you can use French green, kaolin, or red Moroccan clay mixed with water or milk, or simply grab some mud from your backyard – as long as it hasn’t been treated with pesticides).
+These suckers can hurt, are nearly invisible, and scratching only worsens things.
+The quickest, easiest, cheapest cure is lightly rub mud onto the affected area.
+You can use French green, kaolin, or red Moroccan clay mixed with water or milk or simply grab mud from your backyard – as long as it hasn’t been treated with pesticides.
 Let dry completely, then gently wash off.
 The mud draws out the stingers, leaving you with much happier skin!

 - Apply neem oil directly onto hives, contact dermatitis, or eczema breakouts.
-Neem oil can be purchased from your local Indian grocery, or online at Mountain Rose Herbs.
+Neem oil can be purchased from your local Indian grocery or at Mountain Rose Herbs.

-- Try an oat bath: blend ½ cup oats in blender or food processor until finely ground (you can substitute oat flour to save a step).
+- Try an oat bath: blend ½ cup oats in a blender or food processor until finely ground (you can substitute oat flour to save a step).
 Pour into running bath water, mixing with your hand to dissolve large clumps.
 Soak for at least 15 minutes, then gently pat dry.
-For localized treatment, make a paste with oat flour and water, packing it onto the rash and gently removing with tepid water after 15 minutes.
+For localized treatment, make a paste with oat flour and water, pack it onto the rash, and gently remove it with tepid water after 15 minutes.

 A sunburn is an acute inflammation of the skin cells because of overexposure to the sun’s ultraviolet radiation.
 Sunburnt skin may blister and peel, both of which are painful and distracting.

-- Pure aloe vera gel (no preservatives) or even better, the inner gel and juice from a piece of freshly cut aloe vera, can instantly ease heat and itching.
-Make sure to avoid the yellow sap that sometimes seeps from freshly cut aloe; use only the clear gel and liquid.
+- Pure aloe vera gel (no preservatives) or, even better, the inner gel and juice from a piece of freshly cut aloe vera can instantly ease heat and itching.
+Avoid the yellow sap that sometimes seeps from freshly cut aloe; use only the clear gel and liquid.
 Cold aloe vera (stored in the fridge) packs a greater pain-relieving punch.

-- Sunburns are severely dehydrating; make sure to drink lots of water as well as coconut water, which has high concentrations of potassium and electrolytes.
+- Sunburns are severely dehydrating; make sure to drink lots of water and coconut water, which has high potassium and electrolytes.

 - Coconut oil effectively soothes burnt areas.
 Massage lightly into the burn directly after bathing.

-- Create a healing spray by mixing 1 cup pure distilled water plus 15 drops each lavender and blue chamomile essential oils.
-Store in a mist bottle, shake and spray directly onto sunburned areas to relieve inflammation.**
+- Create a healing spray by mixing 1 cup of pure distilled water plus 15 drops each lavender and blue chamomile essential oils.
+Store in a mist bottle, shake, and spray directly onto sunburned areas to relieve inflammation.**